 - Distributing assets out of the trust to beneficiaries.

-The duty to act impartially is clearly relevant when managing trust assets.
+The duty to act impartially is clearly relevant when managing trust assets before distribution decisions are made.
 Trustees must actively manage the trust assets on behalf of all the trust’s beneficiaries.
 Individual beneficiaries have no rights to assets until the trustees exercise a discretion in their favour.
 Consequently, an obligation for trustees to act impartially while managing trust assets for the benefit of all beneficiaries is reasonable and appropriate.

 The duty of impartiality is therefore useful for trustees (and protects beneficiaries) while trustees are managing trust assets on behalf of the beneficiaries as a whole.
 The duty creates an obligation for trustees to follow processes that respect the rights and interests of all beneficiaries.
 However, although the duty of impartiality affects how trustees manage assets within the trust, it does not dictate how trustees must exercise discretionary powers to distribute those assets out of the trust.

-This issue was discussed in the English case of Edge v Pension Ombudsman, which involved distribution decisions by the trustees of a pension fund.
+This issue was discussed in the English case of Edge v Pension Ombudsman EWCA Civ 2013, which involved distribution decisions by the trustees of a pension fund.
 The Court stated that:

-This decision confirms that when trustees make a decision to distribute trust they must follow a fair and impartial process (i.e. obtain relevant information and exclude irrelevant information) before making any distribution decision but, provided they do so, any subsequent distribution decision is unlikely to be criticised, even if it treats beneficiaries unequally.
+This decision confirms that when trustees make a decision to distribute trust they must follow a fair and impartial process (i.e. obtain relevant information and exclude irrelevant information) before making any distribution decision but, provided they do so, any subsequent distribution decision will be accepted as a proper exercise of their discretionary powers, even if it treats beneficiaries unequally.

 In summary, when managing a trust, trustees must treat the beneficiaries of the trust impartially and even-handedly.
 However, when it comes time to exercise powers to allocate trust funds amongst the beneficiaries, trustees can exercise those powers to distribute the trust’s assets amongst beneficiaries unequally, even to the extent of excluding beneficiaries, provided that they have followed fair and impartial processes of management, investment and information gathering before making their distribution decisions.